Schedule Schedule Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 What is the Average Age for Dentures?

-While tooth loss can affect anyone, it is an issue that becomes much more common among older patients.
+While tooth loss can affect anyone, it is an issue that is much more common among older patients.
 The American Dental Association took a census that found that nearly 57% of people aged 65-74 wear some form of denture.
 Approximately 33% of adults between the ages of 20-39 are missing at least one tooth while 66% of adults between the ages of 40-64 are missing one or more teeth.
 The need for dentures generally increases as you age, but people of all ages could potentially be candidates.

 Will It Hurt to Get Dentures?